 - Flashlight or headlamp

-Keep Records.
-Keep a log of all inspection and maintenance activities.
-Also keep a map or diagram of your system, all its components and where they’re located.
+- Keep records.
+Document and keep all inspection and maintenance activities.
+Also keep a map or diagram of your system, all its components, and where they’re located.
 Use the engineering civil plans for the property to help you.
 You may request civil plans from the City and they will be provided if they are on file.

 - Contact the City Stormwater Management Program Coordinator.
 The City wants to help you to help yourself because private stormwater systems play a vital role in the health of our Island, streams and Puget Sound.
 If you want to learn more about how to inspect and maintain your private stormwater system, some technical assistance is available if you contact us, email@example.com.